ringcentral/engage-voice-api-docs/docs/dialing/active-calls/quick-start/php.md

 no_breadcrumb:true

-# List Active Calls JavaScript Quick Start
+# List Active Calls PHP Quick Start

 Welcome to the Engage Voice Platform.
 In this Quick Start, we are going to read a list of active calls from an account.
 Let's get started.